Isidoro Dias Lopes: Revolution of 1930

+Later career and death

 In 1931, frustrated with the direction the Vargas government was taking, he became critical of it, particularly as concerned the political leadership in São Paulo.
 He wrote to the president criticising the federal intervener of São Paulo, João Alberto, and the commander of the Força Pública Paulista, Miguel Costa.
 Getúlio Vargas eventually removed him from the command of the 2nd Military Region and appointed Colonel Góis Monteiro in his place.
 Lopes was offered the role of federal intervener in Rio de Janeiro as compensation, but he declined the offer.

-By 1932 he had turned to open opposition to Vargas and joined the campaign to return the country to constitutional rule, taking part in the movement that was to lead to the Constitutionalist Revolution in 1932.
+By 1932, he had turned to open opposition to Vargas and joined the campaign to return the country to constitutional rule, taking part in the movement that was to lead to the Constitutionalist Revolution in 1932.
 He was initially named provisionally as leader of the movement, but eventually general Bertoldo Klinger became head of the Constitutionalist army.
-Following this conflict he went into exile again, this time to Portugal, but returned to Brazil in 1934 following a general amnesty.
+Following this conflict, he went into exile again, this time to Portugal, but returned to Brazil in 1934 following a general amnesty.
 His involvement was sought by the leaders of what was to become the Communist uprising of 1935, but he declined to become involved.
 He was critical of the coup d'état of 1937 led by Vargas and Góis Monteiro, which established the dictatorship of the Estado Novo.

 Lopes died on 27 May 1949.
-According to those close to him he was lucid and strong to the end of his life.
+According to those close to him, he was lucid and strong to the end of his life.